10 tips for getting more out of your ELTABB Ning membership

 - Stay in touch with ongoing discussions on the ELTABB Ning: Go to “Discussions”, scroll down to “Follow – Email me when there are new discussions”, and enable.
 Don’t worry about heaps of email: You’ll get only the initial post of any new discussion.

-- New feature: Customize the look of your profile page.
+- Customize the look of your profile page.
 Go to “My Page” and edit the theme and layout.
 Get creative!
 What you do does not alter the look of other pages.

-- Start a new discussion.
+- Start a new discussion or ask a question.
 Go to “Discussions” and click the + button.
 When you go to post it, select a category from the drop-down menu, i.e.

 - General Discussion